-- 5.1.1 If proceedings involving a native title question are referred to the Court for hearing and determination before the pleadings are completed, the parties must, subject to direction by a Judge or Master, complete the pleadings in accordance with the rules applicable to the court in which the proceedings were commenced. - 5.1.2 The Court may exercise interlocutory powers that could have been exercised by the court in which the proceedings originated.
+- 5.1.1 If a proceeding involving a native title question is referred to the Court for hearing and determination before the pleadings are completed, the parties must, subject to direction by the Court, complete the pleadings in accordance with the rules applicable to the Court in which the proceeding was commenced. - 5.1.2 The Court may exercise interlocutory powers that could have been exercised by the court in which the proceedings originated.